Medically reviewed by Amy Gorin, MS, RDN

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

 I'd love to hear from you!
 Which of these best healthy fats do you eat often?
+Do you choose low fat or full fat?
 What's your favorite heart-healthy fat?

 Want to go shopping with a dietitian?
 Here's your chance!
 I just opened up my very own storefront, full of my fave tip sheets, cookbooks, kitchen products, and more!
 Check it out!